clarkeand/clarkeand/README.md

 ## Activities/Interests

 I am a very avid basketball fan!
-I enjoy music, hanging out with my family, and playing video and TTRPG games. 👾
+I enjoy music, hanging out with my family and dog, and playing video and TTRPG games. 👾